 If an agency builds a bespoke CMS, this can make it very difficult if you leave the agency and go to someone else for web development needs.
 This is fine if you are happy with your agency, but if for any reason you leave, it can take new developers a long time to understand the system and some agencies will copyright the code.

 With an Open Source CMS you cut down development time significantly.
 Open Source systems are worked on by numerous talented developers, they are updated easily so your system will not become out of date.
 You can also add features and plugins to enhance the basic CMS.
 For example, recently a client requested a Facebook and Twitter link to their website; the website was built in WordPress long before Twitter was popular, but as they had kept updating the platform it was easy to add a Twitter plugin at very little cost to the client.
 This is all thanks to the work of other developers!

 One of the downfalls of Open Source Content Management Systems is that the source is available to everyone.
 A while ago WordPress and PHPBB (the Open Source forum platform) had a series of spam attacks.
 Luckily due to the Open Source community reacting quickly, this was fixed quickly and an update was produced.
 The chances of spam attacks are low and could happen to any site, Open Source or not, but Open Source does have a higher level of vulnerability.

-At SEO Creative we will do what ever is needed to provide our clients with the best CMS for their needs.
+At Falkon Digital we will do whatever is needed to provide our clients with the best CMS for their needs.
 We have built ASP.NET Content Management Systems and Flash CMS’s but for PHP we tend to use Open Source.
-Due to our ethos of keeping costs low we try to use Open Source more than building a CMS from scratch.
-We feel as long as our clients are happy there is no point trying to reinvent the wheel.
+Due to our ethos of keeping costs low, we try to use Open Source more than building a CMS from scratch.
+We feel as long as our clients are happy there is no point in trying to reinvent the wheel.